 1. Hostels Pub Crawl

 Our pub crawl is amazing if you want to meet people and discover pubs with live music in Dublin.
-It’s a tour with a professional guide.
+It’s a crawl with fun professional guides.
 You have discounts in each bar.
-Every night 8 different hostels participate in the pub crawl so there are a lot of people to meet.
+Every night 8 different hostels participate in the pub crawl so there are lots of people to meet.
 It starts between 8.00 pm and 8.30 pm at the Mercantile Bar.

-When you have the respond, we can do it again and again for free!
+When you have done the crawl once, you can do it again and again for free!

 More info: http://www.backpackerpubcrawl.com/dublin/